aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 {{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Slides-Charts-SettingAutomaticSeriesFillColor-SettingAutomaticSeriesFillColor.java" >}}

-## **Clear Data of Chart Series**
-Aspose.Slides for Java provides a simple API to clear specific chart series **DataPoints** data.
-To clear specific chart series **DataPoints** data, please follow the steps below:

-- Create an instance of Presentation class and load the desired presentation.
-- Obtain the reference of a slide by using its Index
-- Obtain the reference of a chart by using its Index
-- Iterate through all the **DataPoints** of chart and set **XValue** and **YValue** to null.
-- Remove all **DataPoints** of specific chart series
-- Write the modified presentation to a PPTX file

-Sample code is given below.

-{{< gist "aspose-com-gists" "1f55f0222bc39a382d831900e8de7400" "Examples-src-main-java-com-aspose-slides-examples-Slides-Charts-ClearSpecificChartSeriesDataPointsData-ClearSpecificChartSeriesDataPointsData.java" >}}

 ## **Set InvertIfNegative Property of Chart Series**
 The Aspose.Slides for Java lets developers allow to set inverts. **IChartDataPoint.InvertIfNegative** and **ChartDataPoint.InvertIfNegative** properties have been added.
 This Specifies the data point shall invert its colors if the value is negative.
 Sample code is given below.